Memphis residents are on day 4 of a boil water notice while ice hits Arkansas and Missouri

 Family and friends have helped them by delivering bottled water, she said, but she really missed things that she normally takes for granted like being able to wash her hands in the sink or take a shower.

-As Memphis continued to thaw, McGowen also asked people to stop dripping their faucets and resist the temptation to wash their cars to help build pressure in the system.
-The city has been repairing at least 51 water main breaks and located more than 4,000 leaks at homes and businesses.
+The utility has repaired 56 water main breaks and located more than 4,000 leaks at homes and businesses.

 Memphis was the largest, but not the only, water system in Tennessee to experience problems from the unusually cold weather.
 The Tennessee Emergency Management Agency said on Sunday night that 28 water systems were under boil water notices and 17 counties were reporting operational issues with their water utilities.